ngmy/vim-rubocop/README.md

 The **Vim RuboCop** plugin runs [RuboCop](https://github.com/bbatsov/rubocop) and displays the results in Vim.

+## Requirements

+- Please note that the current version of the Vim RuboCop plugin requires RuboCop 0.9.0 or later.

 ## Installation

 - Obtain a copy of this plugin and place `rubocop.vim` in your Vim plugin.